Add To Favorites

 Abraham Lincoln's Gettysburg Address gets a modern makeover.

 Cut open a brown paper bag with Crayola® Scissors.
 Turn the bag so the inside faces up.
 Use a ruler and a pencil to draw light, evenly spaced lines on the bag.
-With Crayola Markers (NOT washable), neatly write your contemporary words for the Gettysburg Address.
+With Crayola Markers (NOT washable), students neatly write their contemporary words for the Gettysburg Address.
 When the marker has dried, erase the pencil lines.

 Students cover their tabletop work space with recycled newspaper.
-Using Crayola Watercolors and Paint Brushes, have students illustrate a scene from their speeches.
+Using Crayola Watercolors and paintbrushes, have students illustrate a scene from their speeches.
 Allow sufficient time for paint to dry.

 To create an aged look, dampen the bag with water and a wet brush.
-Fill your brush with yellow, brown or gray diluted (very watery) black and apply color to the damp surface.
+Fill a brush with yellow, brown or gray diluted (very watery) black and apply color to the damp surface.
 Crumple the wet paper into a ball.
 Fasten with rubber bands and dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step